Seahawks linebacker Boye Mafe honors his late mother before every game, after every sack

 Once he got older, Mafe became a star at Hopkins High School in nearby Minnetonka, where he was a standout football, basketball, and track athlete.
 He was a second team All-State football player his senior year, and accepted a scholarship from the nearby University of Minnesota, where he redshirted his first year.

-Mafe chose the school so he could stay close to Bola, who by this point was struggling with the pancreatic cancer she had been diagnosed with before his junior year.
+Mafe chose the school so he could stay close to Bola, who by this point was struggling with the pancreatic cancer she had been diagnosed with before his junior year in high school.

 Toward the end of Mafe’s freshman year at Minnesota in 2018, Bola died, without ever getting the chance to see her son play college football.